Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 7. Turn on the board.

-8. Obtain the NOR flash files either from Kubos, or from your own :ref:`local build <build-os>`:
+8. Obtain the NOR flash files either from CubeOS, or from your own :ref:`local build <build-os>`:

     - u-boot.bin
     - at91sam9g20isis.dtb